LedgerHQ/app-plugin-spool/README.md

-# Ledger Paraswap Plugin
+# Ledger Spool Plugin

-This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing a Paraswap transaction.
+This is a plugin for the Ethereum application which helps parsing and displaying relevant information when signing Spool transactions.

 ## Prerequisite